Interoperable Telehealth: Patient Safety Considerations

 Most major EHR vendors include an option for telehealth integration.
 Anecdotally, practitioners report that easy access to the EHR during a telehealth visit facilitates better care and rapport with the patient.
 In addition, the practitioner can easily create a visit summary and transmit it to the patient with any orders for diagnostic tests or referrals.

 Organizations that continue to provide telehealth visits through a system that is not interoperable with the EHR may wish to consider options to address the problem.
-Practices at this stage of the decision-making process might enlist a consultant, such as TDC Group’s Medical Advantage, or a structured decision-making process, such as the Institute for Healthcare Improvement’s failure modes and effects analysis, to help them consider the risks and benefits of all available options.
+Practices at this stage of the decision-making process might enlist a consultant or a structured decision-making process, such as the Institute for Healthcare Improvement’s failure modes and effects analysis, to help them consider the risks and benefits of all available options.

 Patient Safety Considerations for Interoperable Solutions